Oky-period-tracker/periodtracker/docs/deployment/deployment.md

 ## Deploy the CMS and API

+### Deployment to AWS

+Go [here](./aws_deployment.md) for details of the solution architecture, architecture diagram and description of implementation and configuration steps to complete.

+### Deployment to DigitalOcean

 Go [here](./deployment_overview.md) for a visual overview of the deployment and architecture.

 1. Create a DigitalOcean account & Project